Heliemdiety/32-Bit-RISC-V-CPU/README.md

 DEBUGGING JOURNEY :-

-1) The pc and instructions are not updating, due to my previous experience with muon detector I knew there could be a problem with the delay so I set the delay to #10000, still  got no significant results.
+1) The pc and instructions were not updating, due to my previous experience with muon detector I knew there could be a problem with the delay so I set the delay to #10000, still  got no significant results.

 2)Then I created testbench for each stage to check where my pc is getting stuck ,,
          IF stage -- passed .